-The business district of Sihanoukville Cambodia is on a small hill with the beach areas of Serendipity, Ochheuteal, Sokha, Independence and Victory spread below like a skirt front, while our favorite beach Otres is 5 km away on the outskirts.
+The business district of Sihanoukville Cambodia where Sihanoukville Market can be found, is on a small hill with the beach areas of Serendipity, Ochheuteal, Sokha, Independence and Victory spread below like a skirt front, while our favorite beach Otres is 5 km away on the outskirts.
 Phsar Leu or Market Upper is central in the upper town, and is so named because it is in the same district as Wat Leu (Wat Upper).
 But don’t expect the Wat to be close by – it is 6km away.

 At this and most markets it is possible to get clothes made or altered, watches or shoes fixed, purchase gold jewellery or the kitchen sink and eat gastronomic delights on a scale from insects to banana fritters.

 But we had come to Phsar Leu looking for a gift.
 My Dad loves shirts and has possibly kept every one he has ever owned.
 He sometimes arrives at a family BBQ decked out in the cuffed trousers he wore sixty or more years ago – still in mint condition.
 He was a bit of a looker back in the day and enjoyed dressing well, and at 88 years of age he still appreciates a new shirt.
 He only has one non-negotiable request – they must have a pocket.